Editor’s note: This post was edited in February 2022 to update information and prices.

 They serve everything you’d expect from a British Fish and Chip shop including a few additional extras such as calamari, fish cakes, and grilled halloumi.
 The chefs will also grill your fish if you don’t fancy it deep-fat fried!

 Whether you’re looking for takeaway or eat-in, Kerbisher & Malt will guarantee you a great, affordable and delicious meal.
-Their traditional haddock and chips will come in at just over £10 – as will most of the menu!
+Their traditional haddock and chips will come in at just under £8 – as will most of the menu!

 Boqueria Tapas, Battersea Park